surajithp/Task-Manager/README.md

 # Task-Manager

-RESTful API for a simple task manager application with Express and NodeJs
+RESTful API created with express server for task manager application API will allow users to perform CRUD operations on tasks